Nordix/metal3-dev-tools/wow/fullstack-build.md

 # Metadata and customization

-The pipeline that handles the IPA and Ironic build offers a number of customization options:
+The pipeline that handles the Metal3 fullstack build offers a number of customization options:

   - `IRONIC_REFSPEC`: Gerrit refspec of the patch we want to test. `Example: refs/changes/84/800084/22`
   - `IRONIC_IMAGE_REPO_COMMIT`: Ironic Image repository commit hash to build
   - `IRONIC_IMAGE_BRANCH`: Ironic image repository branch to build
   - `IRONIC_INSPECTOR_REFSPEC`: Gerrit refspec of the patch we want to test. `Example: refs/changes/84/800084/22`
+  - `IPA_REPO`: The default Git repository of the Ironic Python Agent
+  - `IPA_REF`: Ironic Python Agent Git repository reference string
+  - `IPA_BRANCH`: Ironic Python Agent Git repository branch to build
+  - `IPA_BUILDER_REPO`: Ironic Python Agent builder Git repository
+  - `IPA_BUILDER_BRANCH`: Ironic Python Agent builder Git repository branch
+  - `IPA_BUILDER_COMMIT`: Ironic Python Agent builder Git repository commit
+  - `METAL3_DEV_ENV_REPO`: The Git repository of metal3-dev-env
+  - `METAL3_DEV_ENV_BRANCH`: Metal3 dev env  Git repository branch
+  - `METAL3_DEV_ENV_COMMIT`: Metal3 dev env Git repository commit
+  - `BUILD_BMO_LOCALLY`: Enable or disable BMO local building (enabled by default)
+  - `BUILD_CAPM3_LOCALLY`: Enable or disable CAPM3 local building (enabled by default)'
+  - `BUILD_IPAM_LOCALLY`: Enable or disable IPAM local building (enabled by default)
+  - `BUILD_CAPI_LOCALLY`: Enable or disable CAPI local building (disabled by default)
+  - `BMO_REPO`: `The Git repository used to build BMO`
   - `BMO_BRANCH`: Git branch of the BMO repository to be used
   - `BMO_COMMIT`: Git commit of the BMO repository to be used
+  - `CAPM3_REPO`: The Git repository used to build Cluster API provider Metal3
+  - `CAPM3_BRANCH`: Cluster API provider Metal3 Git repository branch to build
-  - `IPA_COMMIT`: Ironic Python Agent repository commit hash to build
+  - `CAPM3_COMMIT`: Cluster API provider Metal3 Git repository commit hash to build
-  - `IPA_BRANCH`: Ironic Python Agent repository branch to build
+  - `IPAM_REPO`: IP Address Manager Git repository branch to build
-  - `IPA_BUILDER_BRANCH`: Ironic Python Agent builder repository tool branch
+  - `IPAM_BRANCH`: IP Address Manager Git repository branch to build
-  - `IPA_BUILDER_COMMIT`: Ironic Python Agent builder repository tool commit
+  - `IPAM_COMMIT`: IP Address Manager Git repository commit hash to build
+  - `CAPI_REPO`: Cluster API Git repository branch to build
-  - `METAL3_DEV_ENV_BRANCH`: Metal3 dev env repository branch
+  - `CAPI_BRANCH`: Cluster API Git repository branch to build
-  - `METAL3_DEV_ENV_COMMIT`: Metal3 dev env repository commit
+  - `CAPI_COMMIT`: Cluster API Git repository commit hash to build
   - `STAGING`: Configures IPA builder upload mode (staging/review)

-The custumization options provide git branch, commit and refspec customization options in case of a manually triggered IPA-Ironic build job.
+The custumization options provide git repository, branch, commit and refspec customization options in case of a manually triggered IPA-Ironic build job.
+The options also provide the possibility to selectively enable/disable CAPI, CAPM3, IPAM, and BMO local building.
-There is one additional type of custumization option that is called `STAGING` this controls whether the IPA artifact will be uploaded to
+There is one additional type of custumization option that is called `STAGING` that controlls whether the IPA artifact will be uploaded to
 `Artifactory` as part of a review or a staging group.

 The IPA build script also creates a metadata file and packages into the IPA `.tar` archive.
-The metadata file contains git metadata such as repositories, branches and commit hashes and in some cases refspec and container image version for components used for
+The metadata file contains metadata such as repositories, branches and commit hashes and in some cases references and container image version for components used during the building and testing of the Metal3 stack.

-Ironic and IPA build.
+In case of CAPI the metadata content depends on whether CAPI is built from source or not.
+By default CAPI is not built from source during the fullstack build because the Metal3 project's components (CAPM3, IPAM, BMO) are developed against stable CAPI releases.

 Metadata is generated for the following components:
  - IPA builder